dstnbrkr/VCRURLConnection/README.md

 # VCRURLConnection
-VCRURLConnection is an API to record and replay HTTP interactions, inspired by [VCR](https://github.com/myronmarston/vcr)
+VCRURLConnection is an iOS and OS X API to record and replay HTTP interactions, inspired by [VCR](https://github.com/myronmarston/vcr)

 > _VCRURLConnection is still in the very early stages of development, all bug reports, feature requests, and general feedback are greatly appreciated!_